Policy Optimization with Differentiable MPC: Convergence Analysis under Uncertainty: Conclusion

-In this paper, we consider the problem of hyperparameter tuning for model predictive control (MPC).
-We assume that the true system dynamics are unknown and affected by noise, and introduced a system identification procedure that operates alongside the parameter updates.
-We then analyzed the convergence properties of the proposed algorithm in two settings: (i) when the MPC prediction model is treated as a design variable, and (ii) when it is fixed to the best available model (certainty equivalence).
-Furthermore, we develope an efficient method to bound the residual norm of the objective gradient in cases where the model is not exactly learned asymptotically.
+We consider the problem of hyperparameter tuning for model predictive control (MPC).
+We assume that the true system dynamics are unknown and affected by noise, and introduce a system identification procedure that operates alongside the parameter updates.
+We then analyze the convergence properties of the proposed algorithm in two settings: (i) when the MPC prediction model is treated as a design variable, and (ii) when it is fixed to the best available model (certainty equivalence).
+We develop an efficient method to bound the residual norm of the objective gradient in cases where the model is not exactly learned asymptotically.
 Finally, we demonstrate the effectiveness of the approach through three simulation examples.
-In this paper we do not focus on safety aspects.
-However, once a nominal controller is obtained using the proposed algorithms, the learned dynamical model can be combined with the robust design methodology proposed in \cite{zuliani2024closed} to ensure safety and robustness.

-Future work will focus on strenghtening safety certificates, for example by guaranteeing \emph{anytime feasibility}, that is, ensuring that the state constraints are satisfied for all iterations, and on the implementation of the proposed algorithm on hardware.
+Though we do not focus on safety aspects, once a nominal controller is obtained using the proposed algorithms, the learned dynamical model can be combined with the robust design methodology proposed in \cite{zuliani2024closed} to ensure safety and robustness.
+Future work will pursue this direction by directly focusing on strengthening safety certificates, for example by guaranteeing \emph{anytime feasibility}, that is, ensuring that the state constraints are satisfied for all iterations.